Ocular neuralgia

 Conjunctivitis

-Other causes of ocular neuralgia
+Other causes of optic neuralgia

 • Infections of the cornea.